For further enquiries about the Doctor of Music (MusD) please contact the Head of Programme Music:

 Eligibility

-- have held the degree of Bachelor of Music for at least five years before applying for admission to the degree; or
+- Every candidate for a Higher Doctoral degree must have held a degree for at least five years before applying for admission to the degree.

-- A candidate for the degree shall normally be a graduate of the University of Otago or shall have had some other formal academic association with the University.
+- A candidate for the degree shall normally be a graduate of the University of Otago, or shall have completed a substantial proportion of the work to be presented while working in an academic or research unit of the University.

 Application

-- A candidate must apply for admission to the degree by submitting the following in the first instance:
+- A candidate must apply for admission1 to the degree by submitting the following in the first instance:

 - a curriculum vitae;

-- an abstract and/or brief description of the work including a list of the compositions, performances, and/or other published original contributions upon which the application is based; and
+- an abstract and/or brief description of the work including a list of the published original contributions upon which the application is based; and

-- a statutory declaration identifying the submitted work as original and stating that it has not previously been accepted for another university qualification.
-Where co-authored work is submitted, those parts which are the candidate's own should be identified; whereupon the University will advise if a case for the award of the degree exists (Note (i)).
+- a statutory declaration identifying the submitted work as original and stating that it has not previously been accepted for another qualification at any university or equivalent institution.
+Where co-authored work is submitted those parts which are a candidate’s own work should be identified, whereupon the University will review and advise if a case for the award of the degree exists.

 Notes:

-(i) The application shall be forwarded to the Dean of Graduate Research.
+(1) The application shall be forwarded to the Dean, Graduate Research School.

-(ii) The three copies of the work together with the administrative fee (as specified by the Graduate Research Committee) shall be forwarded to the Dean of Graduate Research.- A candidate must apply for admission to the degree by submitting the following in the first instance:
+(2) Permanently bound copies are acceptable if the work is already in that format.- A candidate must apply for admission1 to the degree by submitting the following in the first instance:

 Examination

-- The submitted work shall be assessed by three examiners, appointed by the Senate on the recommendation of the Pro-Vice-Chancellor (Humanities), at least one of whom shall be an overseas authority.
+- The submitted work shall be assessed by three examiners, appointed by the Senate on the recommendation of the appropriate Pro-Vice-Chancellor, at least one of whom shall be an overseas authority.

-- Where the examiners cannot agree on a result, they should so report to the Pro-Vice-Chancellor (Humanities) who shall nominate a referee to advise the Senate.
+- Where the examiners cannot agree on a result, they should so report to the appropriate Pro-Vice-Chancellor, who shall nominate a referee to advise the Senate.

 Variations